 Sustainable Flow is:

 - Zero carbon footprint

 - 100 % reused materials

 Zero carbon footprint

-Flow Festival is one of the world’s first carbon neutral festivals.
+Flow Festival is one of the world’s first carbon-neutral festivals.
 We calculate the total size of the carbon footprint of the festival production annually and aim to minimise the emissions each year.
 The carbon footprint is calculated in cooperation with Pöyry Finland Oy, and it has been compensated with official standardized projects since 2009.
 The calculation includes logistics, waste management, recycling and electricity.

 Since 2012, Flow Festival has also been using the EcoCompass environmental management system.

 Flow Festival’s energy production needs are mostly covered by using Neste MY Renewable Diesel™, which reduces the festival’s carbon footprint considerably.
 Neste MY reduces greenhouse gas emissions by up to 90% as well as helps to improve the air quality on the festival grounds since the use of biodiesel reduces odours and particulate matter in the immediate vicinity.
 The biodiesel is fully produced from renewable and sustainable feedstocks, such as inedible waste from food production.
 In addition, Flow uses carbon-neutral, domestic EKOenergia certified electricity produced with wind power.